Shoeman/KFBackEndTest/README.md

 KF_API_KEY=<API KEY>
 ```
 If running prod, these environment variables need to be set.
+If you wish to use a different site-id, you may set it with `KF_SITE_ID`, otherwise `"norwich-pear-tree"` will be used.

 ## Build Commands
 _If using Windows: some commands will require Git Bash or PowerShell (Core)_